emagiz/emdocs/referenceguide/sonic-connection-factory.md

+# Sonic connection factory
-A JMS ConnectionFactory used to create connections with SonicMQ.
+#### A JMS ConnectionFactory used to create connections with SonicMQ.
 To use this connection factory, copy the following Java libraries from your <i>Sonic MQ</i> installation location to the <code>extensions</code> directory of the eMagiz runtime:

 - <code>sonic_Client.jar</code>